epearcecrump/symmetricNNs/README.md

 We recommend that you use Poetry, a dependency management and packaging tool in Python.

-To run this, execute the following commands:
+To run the code, execute the following commands:

 $ poetry shell (to activate the virtual environment that Poetry provides)